 You can find more information on the route, including the Belper section, on this site: hiiker.app/trails/england/nottinghamshire/derbyshire-portway/stages.

-By the thirteenth century, Belper - or Beaurepaire, as it was then called - was part of the Duffield Frith, owned by the de Ferrers family.
+By the thirteenth century, Belper - then known as Beaurepaire, meaning "beautiful retreat" - was part of the Duffield Frith, owned by the de Ferrers family.
 Nail making was one of the chief industries of the area, which is why you will frequently see references to nails around the town, and why the "Nailers" is the nickname for Belper Town Football Club.

-Dating from this time, St John's Chapel is recognised as the oldest building in Belper.
-It is currently a heritage centre and home to the town council.
+The oldest building in Belper, St John's Chapel, dates from this time.
+It is currently a heritage centre and is used by the town council.

 It was the industrial revolution, in which Belper played such a pivotal part, that turned a rural settlement into the busy town you see today.
 In 1776, Jedediah Strutt built the first of his mills, South Mill, harnessing the River Derwent to drive the machinery for his cotton production.
 It was the start of a long association between the town and the textile industry.